Skip to content

 Introductory Instructions

-The ZIH HPC system is a Linux system (as most HPC systems).
-Some basic Linux knowledge is therefore needed.
-In preparation, explore the collection of the most important Linux commands needed on the HPC system.
+The ZIH HPC systems are Linux systems (as most HPC systems).
+Basic Linux knowledge will be needed.
+Being familiar with this collection of the most important Linux commands is helpful.

-To work on the ZIH HPC system and to follow the instructions on this page as well as other compendium pages, it is important to be familiar with the basic terminology such as SSH, cluster, login node, compute node, local and shared filesystem, command line (CLI) or shell.
+To work on the ZIH HPC systems and to follow the instructions on this page as well as other compendium pages, it is important to be familiar with the basic terminology in HPC such as SSH, cluster, login node, compute node, local and shared filesystem, command line (CLI) or shell.

 If you are new to HPC, we recommend visiting the introductory article about HPC at https://hpc-wiki.info/hpc/Getting_Started.